 Moving into adulthood

-This page highlights the major life changes that you may experience as a teenager with a disability.
+This page highlights the life changes that you may experience as a teenager with a disability.
 It includes choices in education, health and independent living.

 Health services